Complete Publisher Submission · Confidential

 And here is the chain that nobody followed to its end.
 The independence movement the family helped fund from Cairo and Yokohama and the Canary Islands — the Ghadar Movement, the INA, the merchant money quietly paving the road to freedom — arrives in August 1947.
 And it arrives as partition.

 The specific, catastrophic form it takes — the division along religious lines — places Hyderabad Sindh inside Pakistan.
 The city where all the accounts were settled.
 Where all the remittances flowed.
 Where the Khiani Mansion stands.
 Inside a country the family did not vote for and cannot stay in.
 They funded the movement that produced the event that destroyed the centre of the network.
-The 96 branches could survive earthquakes and world wars and civil wars.
+The branches had survived earthquakes and world wars and civil wars.
 What they could not survive was the loss of the centre.
 Not because it was economically essential.
 Because it was the idea.
 The place the money went home to.
 When it ceased to be home, the network lost its reason to hold together.
 They had funded their own ending.
 The Quetta riots.
 The Karachi riots.
 Christmas Day 1947: all Hindus to leave Sind.
 The chapter builds toward one image that carries everything.

 They funded their own liberation.
 Their liberation arrived as partition.
 The partition erased the centre that held everything together.
 This chain is real, documentable, and nobody has said it plainly until now.